-Ranger cookies are similar to cowboy cookies are filled with oats, rice Krispies, coconut, brown sugar and loads of chocolate chips.
-Known for it’s amazing texture, these golden brown cookies are slightly crispy on the edges and chewy in texture.
-These dense nutritious cookies are great addition to cookie jar.
+Ranger cookies are similar to cowboy cookies filled with oats, rice Krispies, coconut, brown sugar, and loads of chocolate chips.
+Known for its amazing texture, these golden brown cookies are slightly crispy on the edges and chewy in texture.
+These dense nutritious cookies are a great addition to the cookie jar.

 Jump to:

-The appearance of the cookies can be traced back to early twentieth century.
-Some claim the cookies may have originated from Texas and was originally called as ‘Texas Ranger Cookies’ or ‘The Lone Ranger Cookie’.
-The recipe for Ranger cookies is similar to cowboy cookies are filled with oats, rice krispies, coconut, brown sugar and loads of chocolate chips.
+The appearance of the cookies can be traced back to the early twentieth century.
+Some claim the cookies may have originated from Texas and were originally called ‘Texas Ranger Cookies’ or ‘The Lone Ranger Cookie’.
+The recipe for Ranger cookies is similar to cowboy cookies are filled with oats, rice krispies, coconut, brown sugar, and loads of chocolate chips.

-While an original ranger cookie is made of corn flakes cereal, this recipe uses rice krispies.
-You can use rice cereal, corn flakes cereal or both in the recipe.
+While an original Ranger cookie is made of cornflake cereal, this recipe uses rice krispies.
+You can use rice cereal, corn flakes cereal, or both in the recipe.

 - 1 cup shortening (or softened butter)